handsontable/handsontable/docs/content/guides/columns/column-groups.md

 ## Collapsible headers

-The [CollapsibleColumns](@/api/collapsibleColumns.md) plugin enables columns and their headers to be collapsed/expanded.
+The **Collapsible Columns** plugin enables columns and their headers to be collapsed/expanded.

 This plugin adds multi-column headers which have buttons.
 Clicking these buttons will collapse or expand all "child" headers, leaving the first one visible.

-The [`NestedHeaders`](@/api/nestedHeaders.md) plugin needs to be enabled for this to work properly.
+The [Nested Headers](@/guides/columns/column-groups.md#nested-headers) plugin needs to be enabled for this to work properly.

 ### Configuration

-To enable the Collapsible Columns plugin, either set the [`collapsibleColumns`](@/api/options.md#collapsiblecolumns) configuration option to:
+To enable the Collapsible Columns plugin, either set the `collapsibleColumns` property to:

 * `true` - this will enable the functionality for _all_ multi-column headers, every column with the `colspan` attribute defined will be extended with the "expand/collapse" button
 * An array of objects containing information specifying which headers should have the "expand/collapse" buttons for example: